Glaucoma Surgery in Mumbai

 The passages in your eye that normally drain the fluid out of your eyes become clogged.
-This pent-up fluid now raises the pressure in your eye and the optic nerve causing damage and loss of vision.
+This pent-up fluid now raises the pressure in your eye causing damage to the optic nerve leading to loss of vision.
 An injury, infection, or tumor in or around your eye can also cause the pressure to rise.
 According to a glaucoma specialist in Mumbai, the following factors put you at risk:

 - Having a family history of Glaucoma

 - High blood pressure or other diseases of the blood vessels

 Usually, Glaucoma is asymptomatic, but the following symptoms can be present in various cases:

 - Gradual darkening at the outer edge of vision